 SECTION I -GENERAL MEMBERSHIP

 As a member one must own property in Romancoke on the Bay, Stevensville, Queen Anne's County, Maryland, and comply with the Bylaws of the Association.
-Each property owner, in good standing, will have, two votes per household.
+Each property owner, in good standing (dues paid), will have, two votes per household.
 All property owners in Romancoke on the Bay, Stevensville, Queen Anne's County, Maryland, are required to be members in the Romancoke on the Bay Improvement Association as per section 14 of the Covenants.

 SECTION II –DUES

-Each member shall pay an initiation fee of $5.00, and annual dues of $75.00.The $5.00 initiation fee must accompany the application for membership.
-The annual dues for the first year of membership shall be payable in advance immediately upon the acceptance of the application for membership and shall cover a period of one calendar year from the 16th of September to the 15th of September.
+Each member shall pay mandatory annual dues of $75.00.
+The annual dues for the year of membership shall be payable in advance immediately upon the receipt of the bill and shall cover a period of one calendar year from the 16th of September to the 15th of September.

-As a member whose dues remain unpaid thirty (30) days after due date shall be considered delinquent.
+As a member whose dues remain unpaid thirty (30) days after due date shall be considered delinquent, and no longer a member in good standing.
 Thereupon, there shall be a bill mailed to such member covering unpaid dues.

 SECTION Ill -RESIGNATIONS